jian-hua-he/DistributedCounter/README.md

   | Counter |        | Counter |
   +---------+        +---------+

 3-1.
-If all nodes vote YES, then commit and remove Transaction
+If all nodes vote YES, then commit and remove transaction

           +-------------+
           | Coordinator |